Jaded-Encoding-Thaumaturgy/JET-guide/docs/basics/installation.md

 ## Installing VapourSynth

-Since R74, VapourSynth is installed with pip on all platforms.
+As of R74, VapourSynth is installed with pip on all platforms.
 Open a terminal and run:

 ```